Mr. Netanyahu, you and yours are responsible for the “demonization” of Israel

 Norman G Finkelstein with Alan Hart 3/3

 Posted by Alan Hart on November 20, 2010, With 0 Reads, Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.